 - The 50 hours must include 20 hours at one organization

 Students complete a minimum of 50 community service hours throughout the course of the program that all benefit non-CWRU nonprofits, schools, or public agencies.
 Of the 50 hours required, a minimum of 20 service hours must be performed at one "primary site" which is defined as a nonprofit organization, school, or public agency in the Cleveland area.
 The remaining service hours may be completed in a variety of ways.

 For more information about service hours, please refer to the Frequently Asked Questions page.
 If you do not have a primary site in mind, our list of potential partner sites is a good starting point for finding a match with an organization and activity that interests you.

 - Scholars Educational Electives (2)

-Civic Engagement Scholars attend two All-Scholars Educational Events during the academic year, the Fall Educational Event and the spring Social Justice Teach-In (Saturday, February 9, 2019), which are coordinated by the CCEL office and address topics related to civic engagement and social justice.
+Civic Engagement Scholars attend two All-Scholars Educational Events during the academic year, the Fall Educational Event and the Spring Social Justice Teach-In (Saturday, February 8, 2020), which are coordinated by the CCEL office and address topics related to civic engagement and social justice.

-In addition to the All-Scholars trainings, students will identify and attend two Scholars Educational Electives, which are programs/events of their choice that provide education around one of the following learning themes: Community Issues, Social Justice, Leadership, Cleveland.
-Scholars can refer to this menu of options for program ideas or they can identify other opportunities that fit with the learning themes.
+In addition to the All-Scholars trainings, students will identify and attend two Scholars Educational Electives, which are programs/events of their choice that provide education around one of the following learning themes: Community Issues, Social Justice, or Cleveland.
+Scholars can refer to this menu of options for program ideas, or they can identify other opportunities that fit with the learning themes.